pranjalverma/CS50x/README.md

 # CS50x
-Coursework for CS50x by Harvard University
+Coursework for CS50x on edx.org by Harvard University